bet4a/d3wiki/Geo-Paths.md

 <a name="d3_geo_length" href="#wiki-d3_geo_length">#</a> d3.geo.<b>length</b>(<i>feature</i>)

 Returns the great-arc length of the specified *feature* in [radians](http://mathworld.wolfram.com/Radian.html).
-For polygons, returns the circumference of the exterior ring plus any interior rings.
+For polygons, returns the perimeter of the exterior ring plus that of any interior rings.

 <a name="d3_geo_interpolate" href="#wiki-d3_geo_interpolate">#</a> d3.geo.<b>interpolate</b>(<i>a</i>, <i>b</i>)